aleccedwards/qest-na/README.md

 # docker build -t qest-na:latest .
 ```

 The build time is around 10 minutes with good internet connection.
+Also, depending on how Docker is installed, you may need to run the Docker commands with `sudo`.

 We mount the results directory to the host machine so that the results can be easily accessed from the host.
 Start the container with: